Chris Mazza: San Rafael Pacifics

 After being released by Miami, Mazza signed with the San Rafael Pacifics of the Pacific Association.
+In 17 games (1 start) for the Pacifica, he posted a 3-2 record and 0.59 ERA with 31 strikeouts across 30 2/3 innings of work.

 Southern Maryland Blue Crabs

 On July 13, 2018, Mazza signed a contract with the Southern Maryland Blue Crabs of the Atlantic League.
+In 9 games (1 start) for the Blue Crabs, he registered a 3-0 record and 0.42 ERA with 20 strikeouts across 21 2/3 innings pitched.

 Seattle Mariners

 On August 17, 2018, Mazza was signed by the Seattle Mariners, and was assigned to the Arkansas Travelers for the remainder of the season.

 New York Mets

 On December 13, 2018, Mazza was selected by the New York Mets in the Triple-A phase of the 2018 Rule 5 draft.

 Mazza opened the 2019 season playing for the Binghamton Rumble Ponies and the Syracuse Mets.
 On June 26, Mazza's contract was selected and he was called up to the major leagues for the first time.
 He made his major league debut on June 29 against the Atlanta Braves, pitching four innings in relief in which he gave up one earned run while striking out two.
 Overall with the 2019 Mets, Mazza appeared in nine games, all in relief, compiling a 1–1 record with 5.51 ERA in 16 1/3 innings pitched while striking out 11 batters.
 Mazza was designated for assignment on December 13, 2019.